CloudSkills/technical-writing-for-cloudskills-community/README.md

 Tip - number your images by step and position within the step, for example "step1-1-azure-devops-pipeline.png".
 This should help a part of make [Step 7](#Step7) a little easier until we automate it.

-### Step 3 - Email Mike for a GitHub invite and create your branch
+### Step 3 - Email Mike Levan for a GitHub invite and create your branch

 The CloudSkills Community content is held in the [posts](https://github.com/CloudSkills/posts) repo which sits alongside this repo on the [CloudSkills GitHub Org](https://github.com/CloudSkills).
 You'll need to ask Mike for an invite before you can create your branch.
 Once you've accepted the invite, clone your repo and create a branch, use a standard branch naming convention such as: